-The past eighteen months have been incredibly difficult from lockdowns to home schooling and working remotely we have all had our world’s turned upside down.
-If you’re reading this and feeling in the need a much needed break, consider taking some annual leave this Autumn and make a break for North Mayo.
+If you’re reading this and feeling in the need a much needed break, consider taking some annual leave this month and make a break for North Mayo.

-Here a few recommendations for enjoying a break from work and the city:
+Here a few recommendations for enjoying a break away from work and the city:

-1. Enjoy an Autumn break in one of our hotels
+1. Enjoy a relaxing escape in one of our hotels

 If you’re a gym lover the Twin Trees Hotel have an amazing Leisure Centre.
 The Leisure Centre facilities include a heated 15 metre swimming pool and a separate children’s pool, a fully equipped gym, aerobics studios for a range of classes, sauna, steam room, jacuzzi and a squash court.